drbeco/xadreco/readme-uci-en.txt

 -----------------------------------------------------------------------------

-Para utilizar a engine
-Xadreco no Fritz 7 ou superior

-* crie a pasta:
+To use the chess engine Xadreco with fritz 7 or higher the following:

+* Create the new folde:
-C:\Arquivos de programas\ChessBase\Engines.UCI\xadreco
+#\Arquivos de programas\ChessBase\Engines.UCI\xadreco

-* descompacte o arquivo
-Xadreco-UCI.zip nesta pasta.
+* unzip the file
+Xadreco-UCI.zip in this folder.

-* Inicie o Fritz
+* Start Fritz

-* Clique no menu
+* Choose the menu
 - ENGINE
 - CREATE UCI ENGINE

-* Clique no botão
+* Click the
-- BROWSE
+- BROWSE buttom

-* Vá para a pasta
+* Go to the folder
-C:\Arquivos de programas\ChessBase\Engines.UCI\xadreco
+#\Arquivos de programas\ChessBase\Engines.UCI\xadreco

-* Selecione:
+* Selecte:
 Wb2Uci.exe
-clique em ABRIR
+Click "open"

-* Clique em OK
+* Click OK

-Pronto, a engine está disponível.
+It is done!
+The Xadreco is now available for use.

 ------------------------
-Para jogar uma primeira partida, faça assim:
+To play the first game, do this:

-* Clique no menu
+* Click the menu
 - ENGINE
 - CHANGE MAIN ENGINE...
 F3

-* Selecione o Xadreco
+* Select Xadreco

-* Clique em Ok
+* Click Ok

-* Faça seu lance de Brancas!
+* Do your white move.

 ------------------------
-Maiores informações sobre a transposição do protocolo WINBOARD para UCI, veja a página de Odd Gunnar Malin: http://home.online.no/~malin/sjakk/Wb2Uci/
+More informations about tranporting
+WINBOARD to UCI and vice-versa can be founded at
+Odd Gunnar Malin:
+http://home.online.no/~malin/sjakk/Wb2Uci/

 ------------------------
-Bom divertimento!
+Enjouy!!
 Ruben Carlo Benante
 benante@ig.com.br
 http://www.geocities.com/pag_sax/xadreco/